outlierSlug/Tic-Tac-Toe/README.md

 Ejects configuration.

 ## License
 This project is licensed under the [MIT License](https://mit-license.org/).
-Feel fre to use, modify, and redistribute.
+Feel free to use, modify, and redistribute.